GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 end
 ```

 The `DB` is the `Hash` database that we previously mentioned.
 So if we read the method it is quite clear what is doing, is receiving a coordinate as an argument, is looking inside the `DB` for the name of that coordinate and is returning a new `Location`.
-Remember that `Location` is something that we generated from the `proto` file
+Remember that `Location` is something that we generated from the `proto` file.

 Now, let's try with the server stream example.
 The contract said that the server would receive a rectangle and it streams points back to the client.